+send-cookie

-send-cookie If yes, then a COOKIE EDNS option is sent along with the query.
+If yes, then a COOKIE EDNS option is sent along with the query.
 If the resolver has previously communicated with the server, the COOKIE returned in the previous transaction is sent.
 This is used by the server to determine whether the resolver has talked to it before.
-A resolver sending the correct COOKIE is assumed not to be an off-path attacker sending a spoofed-source query; the query is therefore unlikely to be part of a reflection/amplification attack, so resolvers sending a correct COOKIE option are not subject to response rate limiting stale-answer-enable If yes, enable the returning of "stale" cached answers when the name servers for a zone are not answering and the stale-cache-enable option is also enabled.
-The default is not to return stale answers.
+A resolver sending the correct COOKIE is assumed not to be an off-path attacker sending a spoofed-source query; the query is therefore unlikely to be part of a reflection/amplification attack, so resolvers sending a correct COOKIE option are not subject to response rate limiting (RRL).

-(RRL).
 Resolvers which do not send a correct COOKIE option may be limited to receiving smaller responses via the nocookie-udp-size option.